ISWILLAMS/CodingAssessISW/README.md

 Forecasting with a linear model shows that this is true (mean ~ 4.5), and R-squared below 1%.
 Specifiying a higher order polynomial barely improves the model because the sequence is so noisy.

 The most interesting observation is that each digit almost occurs equally, and not skewed towards any other digit.
 From a time series perspective, the ability to forecast is a mighty task.
 I cannot conclude it is irrational based on the methods I used here.
-However the seemingly random sequence of numbers do not help forcast future numbers.
+However the seemingly random sequence of numbers do not help forecast future numbers.